26anikar/elotracker/README.md

    <img src="screenshot/step1.png" width="50%" alt="Figure 1: Detection of number and move cells">

 2. **Step 2: Deskewing**
    Change the orientation of the scoresheet image.
-Since users may take pictures at tilted angles, the slope of the YOLO boxes is used to deskew the image.<br><br>
+Since users may take pictures at tilted angles, the slope of the YOLO boxes is used to deskew the image.For this specific scoresheet, it was already quite vertically aligned.
+So its pretty much like it was originally. <br><br>
    <img src="screenshot/step2.png" width="50%" alt="Figure 2: Deskewing the image">

 3. **Step 3: Number Anchors**